 Valadez' thesis succinctly captured the history of the event in illuminating accuracy.
 It appeared that Three Rivers would have never been better represented.

 Request for Historical Documentation

 Valadez asked Hudson to share historical information he gathered and include as many photos as possible.
 Valadez would return and wanted Hudson to have interviewees ready for him.
 Valadez assured Three Rivers' participants that he understood how their side of the story had been ignored by the media.
 He assured them his was a documentary, and both sides of the story would be told.
-Then he remarked that both sides would be angry with him at film's end.
+Then he remarked that both sides, the American GI Forum and Three Rivers, would be angry with him at film's end.
 As nonprofessional actors giving personal tesimony, they would sign contracts but receive no payment.

 By the time Valadez returned with his crew, Hudson was well informed on files in academic resources including Garcia's collection at TAMUCC.
 Only one book, devoted to the subject existed, but numerous others devoted a chapter, anecdote, or reference to it.
 Knowing Three Rivers as he did, Hudson saw deep contrast between the story told by these sources, basically using TAMUCC files, and the Three Rivers he knew.
 He also saw exaggeration and withholding of testimony.
 Hudson apprised Valadez of these discrepancies.